cyverse-archive/DE/architecture/index.md

 The following sections describe the components of the infrastructure on which the DE operates.

 ## Data Store
-The DE is provides access and management of data via the CyVerse [Data Store](http://www.cyverse.org/ci/data-store), which is built on top of [iRODS](http://irods.org/).
+The DE provides access and management of data via the CyVerse [Data Store](http://www.cyverse.org/ci/data-store), which is built on top of [iRODS](http://irods.org/).